funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 is not the logs sharing system.
         -vsc, --verify-ssl-certificate
                                 Switch the value of the verification of the SSL/TLS certificate when testing for URL.
                                 Configured value: False
+        --wildcard            Switch the value of the wildcards test.

+                                When used, wildcards will be proprely tested.

+                                Warning: This is not taken in consideration if the '--syntax' argument is not given.
+                                Configured value: False

     DNS (resolver) control: